Reconstructing chemical enrichment pathways in disc galaxies: A phylogenetic approach: Galactic phylogenetics

-In particular, one prominent clade (dubbed \textit{main clade}, see Fig. \ref{fig:innertree}) is composed predominantly of old SSPs.
+In particular, one prominent clade (dubbed \textit{main clade}, see Fig.~\ref{fig:innertree}) is composed predominantly of old SSPs.
 This apparent inversion in the age hierarchy arises because the tree is constructed solely based on chemical abundances, without incorporating temporal information.
-These stars exhibit intermediate [Fe/H], high [O/Fe], and low [N/Fe], consistent being formed from an ISM enriched predominantly by SNII linked to current star formation activity, but which was already polluted by SNIa and AGB stars.
+These stars exhibit intermediate [Fe/H], high [O/Fe], and low [N/Fe], consistent with being formed from an ISM enriched predominantly by SNII linked to current star formation activity, but which was already polluted by SNIa and AGB stars.
 This chemical pattern suggests that these SSPs formed during an early, bursty star formation episode, consistent with a rapid injection of iron and oxygen.
 We also note that smaller clades exhibit age and abundance-ratio patterns similar to those of the main clade, suggesting analogous processes operating on smaller scales or being under-represented in the random sample.

 The recovery of the hierarchical structure is consistent with the action of gas inflows and material redistribution driven by the bar.
-Further away from the root, at higher metallicities, enrichment is dominated by older stars in the central region, whose delayed feedback enriches the ISM primarily through SNIa and AGB channels.
-As a result, these SSPs show lower [O/Fe] and higher [N/Fe], and the tree presents with a strong hierarchy pattern.
+Farther from the root, at higher metallicities, enrichment is dominated by older stars in the central region, whose delayed feedback enriches the ISM primarily through SNIa and AGB channels.
+As a result, these SSPs show lower [O/Fe] and higher [N/Fe], and the tree presents a strong hierarchical pattern.

 Younger, more chemically enriched stars are distributed in a more hierarchical manner for the three selected chemical elements.
 However, a mix of stellar ages is found, resulting from the efficient mixing of chemical elements and the influence of bar-driven inflows.